- 3-day Kruger National Park tour with luxury accommodation

 What You Can Expect

-Leave your Johannesburg hotel early in the morning by air-conditioned minivan, and travel out of the city to Kruger National Park.
+Leave Johannesburg early in the morning by air-conditioned minivan, and travel out of the city to Kruger National Park.
 After a journey of roughly eight hours, arrive at your luxury lodge, check in and refuel with a lavish high tea that’s ready and waiting for you.

 In the mid-afternoon, head out on a Big Five game drive around the national park with your safari driver.
 Traveling by open-roofed vehicle, watch out for African elephants, Cape buffaloes, lions, leopards and rhinos, all of which roam freely around the park.
 The term ‘Big Five’ was coined by big game hunters who used it to refer to the most difficult animals to hunt on foot; today, it represents some of the most elusive and exciting animals to see on safari.